3450 Forestdale Drive, Burlington, NC

 Discolored teeth are a cosmetic problem almost any person struggles with at some point.
 Learn more about this condition by reading the answers to these frequently asked questions.

-Can a discolored tooth be saved?
+Can you save a discolored tooth?

 Yes, we can save a discolored tooth no matter what kind of staining it has.
 We offer multiple different options, including professional teeth whitening and porcelain veneers.
 We assess your tooth and determine the root cause of the staining before we proceed with treatment.
 It ensures that we use a method that fits your specific case.